Nintendo Direct

 Nintendo Direct (Note: (ニンテンドーダイレクト, Nintendō Dairekuto)) is a series of online presentations or live shows produced by Nintendo, where information regarding the company's upcoming content or franchises is presented, such as information about games and consoles.
-The presentations began in Japan and North America with the first edition on October 21, 2011, before later expanding to Europe, Australia, and South Korea.
+The presentations began in Japan and North America with the first edition on October 21, 2011, before expanding to Europe, Australia, and South Korea.

 Format

 Nintendo Direct presentations vary in format between different presentations and regions.

 Regional differences

 Nintendo Directs generally come in both regional and international formats.

 International

-For subjects of a general worldwide appeal, a single Nintendo Direct is often localized for a simultaneous international broadcast.
+For subjects of a general worldwide appeal, a single main Nintendo Direct is often localized for a simultaneous international broadcast.
 Usually, these will be recorded in Japanese and presented by a Japanese presenter.
 Prior to Nintendo president Satoru Iwata's death, he would host Directs in both English and Japanese, with other languages' presentations being subtitled.

-Upon Iwata's death, Nintendo Directs did not receive a worldwide host until 2017, when Senior General Manager Yoshiaki Koizumi from Nintendo Entertainment Planning & Development took over this role.
-From 2018 to mid-2023, Koizumi shared this responsibility with Shinya Takahashi, the Executive General Manager of Nintendo EPD.
-From late 2023 to early 2025, Takahashi became the sole host of the main Nintendo Directs, with Koizumi returning to host in late 2025.
-E3 Directs sometimes featured Reggie Fils-Aime as a host for a short period of time until his departure in 2019.
+Upon Iwata's death, the main Nintendo Directs did not receive a worldwide host until 2017, when Senior General Manager Yoshiaki Koizumi from Nintendo Entertainment Planning & Development took over this role.
+Since 2018, Koizumi has shared this responsibility with Shinya Takahashi, the Executive General Manager of Nintendo EPD.
+From September 2023 to March 2025, Takahashi was the sole host of the main Nintendo Directs; Koizumi would not host another main Nintendo Direct until September 2025.
+E3 Directs sometimes featured Reggie Fils-Aimé as a host for a short period of time until his departure in 2019.

 Since 2017, the Japanese presenter and any narrators' roles are dubbed or subtitled for international release, including into English.

 Presentations scheduled for around the time of the Electronic Entertainment Expo were originally produced by Nintendo of America, presented in English and dubbed or subtitled into other languages for international broadcast.
 From 2019 until the last event in 2021, E3 Directs were produced by Nintendo in Japan, presented in Japanese and dubbed or subtitled into other languages for international broadcast.